enzigma-chris-rego/az-nodejsapp/README.md

 # az-nodejsapp
-This is App is test App for deplooyment to Azure
+This is a test NodeJS App for deployment to Azure